google/dana/docs/Apis.md

 ### <a name="addSample"></a>addSample

 **addSample** is used to add a new sample to a serieId.
-The request must contain the following properties :
+The request must contain the following properties:
 - *projectId*, the project you want to add the sample,
 - *serieId*, the serieId you want to add the sample,
 - *sample* or *samples* must be set. *sample* contains one sample, *samples* contains an array of samples.
 - one sample contains *buildId*, the buildId for that sample, *value*, the value for that sample (true/false for tests) (non zero integer for benchmarks), and *sample.url*, optional, an url (to the sponge logs for example).
 - *override*, optional, default value is false.
 If override is true, then sample will override previous value for that buildId if there are any,
 - *skipAnalysis*, optional, default value is false.
 If skipAnalysis is true, then the analysis will not be done.
 This can be used to push lots of existing samples, and apply only the analysis on new ones.
 Note that the series will not appear on test or benchmark summary page until an analysis is done.

 Example: